feinheit/feincms-in-a-box/docs/setup.rst

 - ``fab dev``: Starts the development server and background services (if they are not running already).
 - ``fab versioning.init_bitbucket``: Uploads the project to bitbucket.
-- ``fab setup_server``: Installs the project on a server.
+- ``fab server.setup``: Installs the project on a server.
 The project has to be cloneable from somewhere, Github or Bitbucket.

 Setting up a local development installation of an existing project